Bad Day (Daniel Powter song): Composition

 "Bad Day" is a midtempo pop power ballad, performed in a moderate groove and accompanied by a piano.
-The song is composed in the key E♭ major, and uses syncopated 16th-note rhythms.
+The song is composed in the key of E♭ major (with the bridge in F# major), and uses syncopated 16th-note rhythms.
 According to the sheet music published at Musicnotes.com by Warner Bros., Powter's vocals range from the note of E♭3 and D♭5.
 Its instrumentation differs from "the scores of adolescent thrust-rockers" and includes, as Powter referred to it, "aggressive" drums.
 David Browne of Entertainment Weekly said it is: "addressed to anyone who's feeling depressed ... but [in contrast] its grand, panoramic arrangement wants to pump you up".
 Simon Donohue of the Manchester Evening News commented its sound "seagues [sic] from boy band banality to Foo Fighters-style raucous rock".
 According to Winston Kung of PopMatters, it is "in tune with the zeitgeist".

 The lyrics of "Bad Day" were said to have a universal appeal by Alan Connor of BBC News Magazine as they have an "everyman breeziness" because the song's subject can be any person going through a bad daytime.
 Stephen Thomas Erlewine from AllMusic described it as: "a loping, sunny tune that pretty much has the opposite sentiment of its title".
 Although About.com's Bill Lamb described its lyrics as having a "reassuring, comforting" tone, Powter said the song "mak[es] fun of self-absorbed and narcissistic people who bitch and gripe".
 He also affirmed: "It's not literally about having a bad day, it's more about not taking yourself too seriously and complaining about trivial things".